OpenMS: Features

 OpenMS provides a set of over 100 different executable tools than can be chained together into pipelines for mass spectrometry data analysis (the TOPP Tools).
 It also provides visualization tools for spectra and chromatograms (1D), mass spectrometric heat maps (2D m/z vs RT) as well as a three-dimensional visualization of a mass spectrometry experiment.
 Finally, OpenMS also provides a C++ library (with bindings to Python available since 1.11) for LC/MS data management and analyses accessible to developers to create new tools and implement their own algorithms using the OpenMS library.
 OpenMS is free software available under the 3-clause BSD licence (previously under the LGPL).

 Among others, it provides algorithms for signal processing, feature finding (including de-isotoping), visualization, map mapping and peptide identification.
 It supports label-free and isotopic-label based quantification (such as iTRAQ and TMT and SILAC).

+The following graphical applications are part an OpenMS release: